samplchallenges/SAMPL7/protein_ligand/README.md

 Phase 1 is now open and focuses on identification of binders.
 Unfortunately, the timeline for components 1 and 2 has to be tight given the timeframe for experimental compound screening (Phase 3).

-If you plan to participate, be sure to [join our SAMPL7 e-mail list](https://drugdesigndata.us19.list-manage.com/subscribe?u=8181f49f8d2daca876bc86225&id=44c32db76e) so we can let you know of any changes to our data files, deadlines, etc.
+If you plan to participate, please [join our SAMPL7 e-mail list](https://drugdesigndata.us19.list-manage.com/subscribe?u=8181f49f8d2daca876bc86225&id=44c32db76e) so we can keep you updated.

 ## System background